| Advice for Expats

 using it anywhere and to whomever.
 I often cringe when I hear this

+going on.
 My second "language shock" was in learning that different

 languages have different sounds that I had previously not been exposed